-At Intelsius, we’ve been designing and distributing high quality UN3373 Category B sample transport packaging for over 20 years, and are experts in getting Category B, UN3373 Infectious Substances from A to B safely and effectively while meeting P650 standards.
+At Intelsius, we’ve designed and distributed high-quality UN3373 Category B sample transport packaging for over 20 years.
+We are experts in getting Category B, UN3373 Infectious Substances from A to B safely and effectively while meeting P650 standards.

-Below you can see how our PathoPak sample transport packaging solution ticks all of the boxes when it comes to UN3373 substances, including how infectious substances are safely stored inside a rigid primary receptacle, which is then provided with further protection by a leakproof secondary and rigid outer packaging.
+Below you can see how our PathoPak sample transport packaging solution ticks all of the boxes regarding UN3373 substances, including how infectious substances are safely stored inside a rigid primary receptacle, which is then provided with further protection by leakproof secondary and rigid outer packaging.

-As well as the PathoPak range of UN3373 compliant sample transport packaging, below we have a detailed view of our PathoShield sample transport packaging, with leakproof primary, and 95kPa secondary leakproof bag and rigid outer packaging.
-All of these products come with the relevant UN3373 markings to ensure compliance throughout your cargo’s journey.
+As well as the PathoPak range of UN3373 compliant sample transport packaging, below we have a detailed view of our PathoShield sample transport packaging, with leakproof primary and 95kPa secondary leakproof bag and rigid outer packaging.
+All of these products come with the appropriate UN3373 markings to ensure compliance throughout your cargo’s journey.

-The pascal (Pa) and kilopascal (kPa) are the most common units of pressure throughout the world.
-As outlined by UN3373 Category B IATA guidelines: ‘The primary receptacle or the secondary aging shall be capable of withstanding, without leakage, an internal pressure of 95 kPa (0.95 bar) in the range of -40 °C to +55 °C (-40 °F to +130 °F).’
+The pascal (Pa) and kilopascal (kPa) are the most common pressure units throughout the world.
+As outlined by UN3373 Category B IATA guidelines: ‘The primary receptacle or the secondary ageing shall be capable of withstanding, without leakage, an internal pressure of 95 kPa (0.95 bar) in the range of -40 °C to +55 °C (-40 °F to +130 °F).’
 Our PathoShield, PathoPak, PathoSeal and PathoPouch sample transport solutions are designed to withstand these pressures, ensuring the safety of your payload in transport.

-Ensuring your samples have the correct labelling is vital when it comes to adhering to UN3373 Category B guidelines.
+Ensuring your samples have the correct labelling is vital for adhering to UN3373 Category B guidelines.
 Below you can see UN Class 6.2 markings that must be clearly displayed on the outer packaging of any UN3373 Category B shipment.